incubatehub/UPI-Sandbox-PSP-server-ruby/readme.md

 [Roda](http://roda.jeremyevans.net/)
 [Sequel](http://sequel.jeremyevans.net/)

-1. Place the project in your server with static ip.
+1. Place the project in your server(make sure your server has a static ip and registered in UPI Sandbox).
 2. run following commands within the project root directory
   1.  ```
         bundle install